Free self-hosted Pokémon TCG collection manager

 Price insights

-Follow Cardmarket EUR data, TCGPlayer USD data, history charts, and portfolio snapshots.
+Follow Cardmarket EUR and TCGPlayer USD data with history charts, portfolio snapshots, and clear labels when fallback data is used.

 📚